Category: Play Call

 • Precision: What Other Sports Can Learn From Swimming

-By: Sarah Donohue
+by Sarah Donohue

 If objectivity is what you want to see in a professional sport, look no further than swimming.
 No referees to decide who wins.
 No judgment calls that are debated for days.
 One winner is chosen by only one thing: the clock.
 The system is so exact that races can be decided by margins no other sport could judge cleanly.
 At the 2008 Beijing Olympics, Michael Phelps won the 100m butterfly by 0.01 seconds over Milorad Cavic, a difference the human eye could not reliably see, but one the timing system captured with total precision.
 No protests.
 No controversy.
 Just trust.